 Who Out of Four Firstborn Sons Rules?

-Abraham actually had four firstborn sons: Joktan, Yismael (Ishmael), Eliezar, and Yitzak (Isaac), probably born in that order.
+Abraham actually had four firstborn sons: Yaqtan (Joktan), Yismael (Ishmael), Eliezer, and Yitzak (Isaac), probably born in that order.
 Joktan became the head of the Joktanite tribes of Arabia.
 Yismael became the father of the Sinai Bedouins.
 No sons are named for Eliezar.
 Yitzak fathered Yisreal (Jacob), and Esau the elder.
 Esau and Jacob were contemporaries of Seir the Horite.
+The initial Y in the names of these Horite rulers indicates divine appointment.
+It is the symbol of the long horns of the Nilo-Saharan cattle and represents a solar cradle whereby the individual is overshadowed.

 The firstborn sons ruled among Abraham’s people.
 However the first-born sons of wives were ranked above the firstborn sons of concubines.
 So Joktan ranked over Eliezar, and Yitzak ranked over Yishmael.
 Joktan would rule over the southern settlements of his maternal grandfather (Dedan, Ramaah and Beersheba) and Yitzak would rule the northern settlements of his father Abraham (Hebron, Bethel and Shechem).